-6. Related work
+6 Related Work

-Obviously, there are similarities between schema changes in WfMS [5, 19, 21, 23] and in DBMS [2].
+Obviously, there are similarities between schema changes in WfMS [5, 20, 21, 23] and in DBMS [2].
 The underlying problems are similar if considerations are restricted to the mapping of schema elements (activity nodes, control/data flow edges) from the old to the new schema.
 WF schema evolution, however, also raises orthogonal issues.
 If changes at the WF schema level shall be applied at the WF instance level as well, one has to consider that WF instances may be in a different state when a change propagation takes place.
 Depending on their current state and on the applied change operations, a migration to the new schema may then be possible or not.
 For deciding which instances are compliant with the new schema and which can therefore be smoothly migrated to it, theoretically sound and efficient solutions are required.

-Regarding related work on WF schema evolution [5, 7, 9, 19, 21, 23], we distinguish between history and snapshot based approaches.
+Regarding related work on WF schema evolution [5, 20, 21, 23, 7, 9], we distinguish between history and snapshot based approaches.
 The latter only consider currently activated or running activities without maintaining information about their previous execution (e.g., Petri Nets).
-A survey on correctness criteria for dynamic WF changes and a formal comparison of respective approaches can be found in a previous publication of our group [19].

-History based approaches.
+History Based Approaches.
 WIDE [5] offers a complete and minimal set of basic operations to transform a correct schema S into another correct schema S'.
-To migrate WF instances to S', for the first time, the restrictive compliance property as discussed in Section 2 has been suggested.
-TRAMs [12] focuses on WF schema versioning concepts.
-To efficiently manage an instance migration the authors propose the definition of so called migration conditions for each change operation which are somewhat similar to the presented compliance rules.
+To migrate WF instances to S', for the first time, the (naive) compliance property as discussed in Section 2 has been suggested.
+TRAM [13] focuses on WF schema versioning concepts.
+To efficiently manage an instance migration the authors propose the definition of so called migration conditions for each change operation.
 With these conditions it can be decided whether an instance can smoothly migrate to the new WF schema version or not.
-Recent results concerning WF schema evolution come from the BREEZE project [21], which uses a model and change operations similar to our approach [16].
+Recent results concerning WF schema evolution come from the BREEZE project [21], which uses a model and change operations similar to our ADEPT approach [17].
 BREEZE uses compliance as a correctness criterion as well but focuses on the question how to deal with non-compliant WF instances.
-In summary, all these approaches are too restrictive in conjunction with loops since they are based on the restrictive compliance property.
+In summary, all these approaches are too restrictive in conjunction with loops since they are based on the (naive) compliance property.
 Furthermore, compliance in connection with data flow schema changes has not been considered in detail.
 Finally, the authors do not show how their suggested compliance property can be (formally) checked, which is important when incorporating compliance checks into a WF engine implementation.

-Object oriented approaches are offered by Joeris and Herzog [10] and Weske [25].
-In MOKASSIN [10] changes are carried out by encapsulating change primitives within WF instances.
+Object oriented approaches are offered by [11, 25].
+In MOKASSIN [11] changes are carried out by encapsulating change primitives within WF instances.
 Consequently, WF instances or users are themselves responsible for preserving consistency.
-The restrictive compliance property is considered as being too restrictive.
+The (naive) compliance property is considered as being too restrictive.
 Instead, a more granular version concept is proposed, but without discussing issues related to (efficient) compliance checks.
 Another versioning approach has been presented by WASA2 [25], which proposes a mapping between the modified WF schema and the sub-workflows resulting from the corresponding instances to allow efficient compliance checks.
 However, data flow changes have not been treated in detail and formal considerations are not given.